 In the flat sky limit (in which case the transform to spherical harmonics essentially becomes a two-dimensional Fourier transform, see \Cref{sec:flat_sky}) angular polyspectra can be approximated using the Limber approximation \citep{limber_analysis_1954,loverde_extended_2008,leonard_n5k_2022}:

-where geometrical factors occurring in \Cref{eq:angular_n_point_function} are disregarded due to the flat sky approximation.
+Here geometrical factors occurring in \Cref{eq:angular_n_point_function} are disregarded due to the flat sky approximation.
 For $n>3$ this expression assumes that the angular average over possible configurations has already been carried out on the flat sky.
 The use of the Limber approximation introduces negligible biases in cosmological parameter inference when considering CS only \citep[ss e.g.][]{joachimi_kids-1000_2021, leonard_n5k_2022}.
-Therefore, we will, unless stated otherwise, utilise \Cref{{eq:limber}} for projected fields.
+Therefore, unless stated otherwise, we utilise \Cref{{eq:limber}} for projected fields.